Planting native hedgerows

 Choice of plants

 Our website has detailed list of plants appropriate to various landscape character areas in the Borough.
-(Link to the four character area page – see further don this page) However, in general any of the following species are likely to be appropriate.
+(Please see the link to the four character area page at the bottom of this page).
+However, in general any of the following species are likely to be appropriate.
 A good way to identify species is to look at other hedgerows in the local area to see what plants are thriving.

 The majority of the hedgerow is likely to be made up of Hawthorn, but particularly on longer lengths of hedgerows the use of the other species gives greater visual and wildlife benefit.